 - 1. All students must swipe their Iowa One Card (UI ID card) twice during each performance. - a.
-Swipe once upon arrival and then again at the conclusion of the performance. - 1 The system only registers attendance for students enrolled in a DANC course. - 2.
+Swipe once upon arrival and then again at the conclusion of the performance. - i.
+The system only registers attendance for students enrolled in a DANC course.

+- ii.
 If a student scans their ID card and the screen displays a red X, they can either manually type in their University ID NUMBER, or they should notify an usher who will keep a list of "unscannable" University ID Numbers. - 2.
 Instructors will use attendance records provided at the end of the semester to determine if students have satisfied the concert attendance requirement.

-What if I'm performing in the concert?
+What if I am performing in the concert?

 - 1. During one or both of the Dress Rehearsals, sit in the house and watch as many of the works as you can from the front. - 2.
 Send a link to the virtual playbill to your instructor, showing your name and the work in which you performed.
+Please go to https://virtualdance.studio.uiowa.edu/ to find your playbill.